-Definition of a Unit or Credit: Platt College measures student progress in quarter credit hours.
+Definition of a Unit or Credit:

+Platt College measures student progress in quarter credit hours.
 The definition of a quarter credit hour is as follows:

-One quarter credit hour equals 30 units comprised of the following academic activities:

-- One clock hour in a didactic learning environment = 2 units - One clock hour in a supervised laboratory setting of instruction = 1.5 units - One hour of externship = 1 unit - One hour of out-of-class work and/or preparation for the didactic learning environment or supervised laboratory setting of instruction that are designed to measure the student's achieved competency relative to the required subject matter objectives = 0.5 unit
+- One quarter credit hour equals 30 units comprised of the following academic activities: - One clock hour in a didactic learning environment = 2 units - One clock hour in a supervised laboratory setting of instruction = 1.5 units - One hour of externship = 1 unit - One hour of out-of-class work and/or preparation for the didactic learning environment or supervised laboratory setting of instruction that are designed to measure the student's achieved competency relative to the required subject matter objectives = 0.5 unit

 Satisfactory Academic Progress: To maintain satisfactory academic progress toward a degree, diploma, or certificate, a student must maintain a specified grade point average and proceed through the program at a specified minimum pace.
 For determining satisfactory academic progress (SAP), the programs are divided into ten (10) week terms or evaluation periods.
-Each term is comprised of two (2) five-week modules.
+Each term is comprised of two (2) five-week modules, except for the Vocational Nursing program.
+The Vocational Nursing program is comprised of one (1) ten week module.

 Students who are at risk for not meeting SAP requirements that are eligible to recover their CGPA and/or completion rates will be required to follow the same process for advising and appealing.
-This includes students classified as Veteran's Administration (VA) and/or Non-Title IV eligible students eligible to recover their CGPA and/or completion rates.
+This includes students classified as Veteran's Administration (VA) and/or non-Title IV eligible students eligible to recover their CGPA and/or completion rates.